Samuelson condition

-The Samuelson condition, authored by Paul Samuelson, in the theory of public goods in economics, is a condition for the efficient provision of public goods.
-When satisfied, the Samuelson condition implies that further substituting public for private goods (or vice versa) would result in a decrease of social utility.
+The Samuelson condition, due to Paul Samuelson, in the theory of public economics, is a condition for optimal provision of public goods.

-For an economy with n consumers the conditions reads as follows:
+For an economy with n consumers, the conditions is:

 MRSi is individual i's marginal rate of substitution and MRT is the economy's marginal rate of transformation between the public good and an arbitrarily chosen private good.
+Note that while the marginal rates of substitution are indexed by individuals, the marginal rate of transformation is not; it is an economy wide rate.

 If the private good is a numeraire good then the Samuelson condition can be re-written as: